talmolab/sleap/docs/reference.rst

 "**Delete Instance and Track**" deletes all instances in the track of the currently selected instance.
 This applied to *all* frames in the current video.

+"**Custom Instance Delete...**" allows you to delete all the instances which meet criteria you specify: whether they are user instances or predicted instances, which frames they are on, and which track identities they have.

-"**Select Next Instance**" allows you to cycle through the instances.
+"**Select Next Instance**" allows you to cycle through the instances in the current frame.

 "**Clear Selection**" allows you to deselect the selected instance.